America’s Most Exuberant Neighborhood Tour

 If you like old homes and fabulous architecture, this is a tour you won’t want to miss.
 A knowledgeable guide will share stories and architectural details while you walk the neighborhood and view its most impressive structures.
 At the same time, you will learn about the bourbon barons, racetrack royalty, and tobacco titans who lived there and hear the stories of how they and other colorful characters made this historic district America’s Most Exuberant Neighborhood.

-Offered daily at 11:00 am and 1:00 pm, allow approximately 90 minutes for this walking tour. $25 per person.
+Offered seven days a week from March through November; select dates in the off-season, at 11:00 am and 1:00 pm.
+Allow approximately 90 minutes for this walking tour. $25 per person.
 This tour stops in front of many of the homes featured in David Dominé’s book Old Louisville: Exuberant, Elegant, and Alive.
 You may buy that book and others here.

 Relive the past on one of our award-winning tours of Old Louisville – America’s Grandest Victorian Neighborhood!